DarthSidious

 Using Reflective Injection and Certutil

 This technique involves packing everything together several times to bypass all the security mechanisms.
-I based this on the awesome article from Improsec called "Babushka dolls" and elements from it's Github project.
+I based this on the from Improsec called "Babushka dolls" and elements from it's Github project.

 Edit: Sadly after Windows 10 1803 and onwards this trick doesn't work for bypassing AMSI any longer.
 AMSI now uses a scanbuffer instead of scanstring which was previously used.